gooddaywp/primera-lib/README.md

 primera('blade')->render($templateName, $dataArr);
 ```

-For local development integrate the following composer settings into your project.
+For local development integrate the following settings into your theme's the composer.json file.

 ```json
 {
     "require": {